SAP-samples/partner-reference-application/README.md

 Imagine you're an event manager, for example, Peter, and your job is to organize and host poetry slams.

 As your company runs its business on a cloud ERP system provided by SAP, you use its project management component to plan and staff events, to collect costs, and to purchase equipment.
-Additionally, a SAP partner provided you with a side-by-side application called Poetry Slam Manager (PSM) to publish poetry slam events and to manage bookings of visitors and artists such as Julie.
+Additionally, an SAP partner provided you with a side-by-side application called Poetry Slam Manager (PSM) to publish poetry slam events and to manage bookings of visitors and artists such as Julie.

 <p align="center">
     <img src="./Tutorials/images/00_End-User_Flow-Persona.png" width="80%">